amaroda/TFM-Clustering-of-musical-patterns/README.md

 # TFM-Clustering-of-musical-patterns

-This GitHub repository is where the code of the analyses in the master's thesis ``Clustering of performances and musical patterns in Brahms's cello sonatas'' is located.
+Code of the analyses of the master's thesis ``Clustering of performances and musical patterns in Brahms's cello sonatas''.
 Written by Adriana Amaro Rodríguez and supervised by Eduardo García Portugués and Ana Llorens Martín.

 ABSTRACT